Tunable axial potentials for atom chip waveguides: Examples

-The same chip can be used to produce a double well trap, where both the distance between the two traps and the difference between the potential at the bottom of each trap can be independently tuned.
-This type of double well trap can be used to study the merging of two cold or ultra-cold atomic clouds, the quantum dynamics of a BEC in a double well potential or most interestingly it may be useful as a coherent splitter for a BEC.
+The same chip can be used to produce a double-well trap, where both the distance between the two traps and the difference between the potential at the bottom of each trap can be independently tuned.
+This type of double-well trap can be used to study the merging of two cold or ultracold atomic clouds and the quantum dynamics of a Bose-Einstein condensate (BEC) in a double-well potential, or most interestingly, it may be useful as a coherent splitter for a BEC.

-Fig.~\ref{Fig:doubleWell} shows a double well magnetic field produced by our chip.
-The solid (green) curve in Fig.~\ref{Fig:doubleWell} shows the magnetic field produced by the pinch wires in the optimal configuration for a double well trap with parameters $C^{(2)} = -0.75$, and $C^{(4)} = 1$.
-The dashed (cyan) curve is the field produced by the pinch wires in the low power configuration.
-The two dotted curves are the approximate values when no higher order contributions to the field are included.
-This figure is an example of how two traps that have the same shape near the origin can have very different behavior far from the origin.
+Figure ~\ref{Fig:doubleWell} shows a double-well magnetic field produced by our chip.
+The solid red curve in Fig.~\ref{Fig:doubleWell} shows the magnetic field produced by the pinch wires in the optimal configuration for a double-well trap with parameters $C^{(2)} = -0.75$, and $C^{(4)} = 1$.
+The dashed blue curve is the field produced by the pinch wires in the low-power configuration.
+The two dotted curves are the approximate values when no higher-order contributions to the field are included.
+Figure ~\ref{Fig:doubleWell} is an example of how two traps that have the same shape near the origin can have very different behavior far from the origin.
 For the trap created using the wires in the optimal configuration, the bottom field is positive.
 To reduce the size of this bottom field, a negative bias field must be applied.
 The field has a maximum before it tends towards zero.
-On the other hand, for the low power configuration, the field is always negative.
-To create a double well trap at all, there must be a positive bias field applied to lift the field such that it is always positive.
-The field has no other extrema, and tends towards zero after the double well structure.
+On the other hand, for the low-power configuration, the field is always negative.
+Since the absolute value of the field determines the potential, in order to create a double well, there must be a positive bias field applied to lift the field such that it is always positive.
+The field has no other extrema and tends towards zero after the double-well structure.